 In this article:

-API stands for "application programming interface."
-This Wikipedia article covers APIs in more detail, but it can be helpful to think of the API as a way for different apps to talk to one another.
-For many users, the main interaction with the API will be through API keys, a way for other apps to access your account without you giving out your password.
+API stands for application programming interface.
+It can be helpful to think of the API as a way for different apps to talk to one another.
+For many users, the main interaction with the API will be through API keys, which allow other apps to access your account without you giving out your password.

-If you, or your developer, are setting up an integration with your MailChimp account, chances are high that you'll need to generate an API key.
+If you want to set up an integration with your MailChimp account, chances are high that you'll need to generate an API key.
 Users with Manager permissions can generate and view their own API keys.
 Users with Admin permissions can also see API keys for other account users.
-To grab an existing API Key or to generate a new one, follow these steps:
+Below, you'll learn how to grab an existing API key or generate a new one.

-- Click your profile name to open the Account Panel and choose Account.
+- Click your profile name to expand the Account Panel, and choose Account.